eth-protocol-fellows/cohort-five/program-guide/repo-guide.md

 ### Using git for collaboration

-This cohort is designed to give you an experience of real-world collaboration in open-source software (FOSS) development using [Git](https://git-scm.com/video/what-is-version-control).
+The cohort coordination using a public repository is also meant to give you an experience of real-world collaboration in free open-source software (FOSS) development using [Git](https://git-scm.com/video/what-is-version-control).
 Git tracks changes to code, making collaboration on projects seamless, especially in FOSS where public repositories are the norm.
 Consider using the Git command line interface (CLI) over using GitHub's web interface.
 It's an important skill you can learn during the cohort that will serve you well throughout your career.
 Check out the resources on [using git in the epf.wiki](https://epf.wiki/#/wiki/dev/cs-resources?id=terminals-shell-scripting-and-version-control).

 #### 1. Setting up your local repository